hakkicansengonul/e_book/README.md

 # e_book_app
 ----------------------------------------------------------------
-*The picture in the application was randomly placed as an example.
+*The picture in the application was randomly placed as an example.< br >
-*this application is designed as a template only
+*this application is designed as a template only< br >
 *The application is being developed more and more every day.
 *The completed version will be uploaded as soon as possible.
 ----------------------------------------------------------------